 Simulating multiple types of data while trying to protect patient privacy is a complex mathematical challenge.
-Although the data in the Simulacrum is very accurate for simple queries as these queries become more complex so the results become less reliable.
+Although the data in the Simulacrum is very accurate for simple queries, more complex queries have less reliable results.

-The Simulacrum data is synthetic and must not be used to make clinical decisions.
-But, because the structure of the Simulacrum data is the same as the real data, it can be used to plan and refine analyses before making a formal request to Public Health England’s Office for Data Release to conduct the same analysis on the real data.
+The Simulacrum data is synthetic and must not be used to make clinical decisions or causal inferences.
+But, because the structure of the Simulacrum data is the same as the real data, it can be used to plan and refine analyses before making a formal request for a data release from NDRS.

 The Simulacrum can be used to:

-- Develop and test code to select complex cohorts of cancer patients
+- Develop and test code to analyse complex cohorts of cancer patients;

-- Plan analysis and research before requesting data from PHE
+- Plan analysis and research before requesting data from NDRS.

-Because the Simulacrum mimics only the properties of the real data, we recommend you use the CAS explorer to determine if the Simulacrum contains the data you need for your research.
+Before using the Simulacrum, we recommend you use the CAS explorer to determine if the patient and tumour tables in Simulacrum contain the data variables you need for your research.